GoodnessJames/printf/README.md

 In this task, the _printf function produces output according to a format.

-- Function Prototype: int _printf(const char *format, ...);
+- **Function Prototype:** int _printf(const char *format, ...);
-- Return Value: Upon SUCCESS, the _print function returns the number of characters printed (excluding the null byte used to end output to strings).
+- **Return Value:** Upon SUCCESS, the _print function returns the number of characters printed (excluding the null byte used to end output to strings).
 Upon FAILURE (ie if an output error is encountered), the function returns -1.
-- Conversion Specifiers: The conversion specifier is usually introduced by the character "%", and this character specifies the type of conversion to be applied.
+- **Conversion Specifiers:** The conversion specifier is usually introduced by the character "%", and this character specifies the type of conversion to be applied.
 For this task, the function handles the following conversion specifiers:
 	- c
 	- s
 	- %

-**Exemptions:** The following are exempted and are not required for this task
+**Exemptions:** Handling the following is not required for this task
 - Buffer handling of the C library printf function
 - Field width
 - Precision
 - Length modifiers

 ### Task 1
 For this task, the function handles the following conversion specifiers:
 - d
 - i

-**Exemptions:** The following are exempted and are not required for this task
+**Exemptions:** Handling the following is not required for this task
 - Field width
 - Precision
 - Length modifier

+### Task 2

+For this task, the function handles the following conversion specifier:
+- b: the unsigned int argument is converted to binary

+### Task 3

+For this task, the function handles the following conversion specifiers:
+- u
+- o
+- x
+- X

+**Exemptions:** Handling the following is not required for this task
+- Flag characters
+- Field width
+- Precision
+- Length modifiers

+### Task 4